Skip to main navigationSkip to main content

 Electronic Initial Case Reporting (eICR)

 Electronic Initial Case Reporting (eICR) offers benefits to both healthcare providers and to public health.
 KHIE has partnered once again with the Kentucky Department for Public Health (KDPH) to modernize the way healthcare organizations report cases of communicable disease.
-Leverage KHIE to fulfill state-mandated reporting requirements for some communicable diseases and their associated case reports.*

 Two Ways to Submit Case Reports